 Storage Analytics doesn’t delete any logging data and keeps writing till reaches 20 TB limit.

-So it’s important to understand the limit as once it reaches the limit, storage analytics will not write anything till some free space is avail.
+So it’s important to understand the limit as once it reaches the limit, storage analytics will not write anything until some free space is avail.

 We can handle the situation in two ways with below option.